6 Foods That Prevent Stroke: A Simple Guide to Eating Smart

 They cut down on the kind of bad cholesterol that likes to stick to your arteries.

-And get this—research published in the American Journal of Clinical Nutrition found that women who enjoyed berries three or more times a week had a 34% lower chance of dealing with major circulation issues compared to those who didn’t eat them much at all.
+Research reported in American Journal of Clinical Nutrition revealed that women consuming berries at least three times per week experienced a 34% lower risk of serious circulation problems compared with those who ate them infrequently.

 So yeah, if you’ve got a chance to toss some berries into your smoothie or sprinkle them on your oatmeal, go for it.
 Your body will thank you.
 Want help writing more like this?